 Dentures (also known as false teeth) are custom-made from plastic or metal and fit on the gum where a natural tooth has been lost.

 How are dentures made?

 The process of making a denture often takes 4-5 appointments.
-At the first 1 or 2 appointments, your dentist (Claire or Johan) will take impressions (moulds) of your mouth which will be sent to a laboratory where a dental technician will make the dentures in stages on models.
+At the first 1 or 2 appointments, your dentist will take impressions (moulds) of your mouth which will be sent to a laboratory where a dental technician will make the dentures in stages on models.
 At subsequent appointments, your dentist will try the partially made dentures in your mouth.

 What are the advantages?

 - Many people feel embarrassed by gaps between their teeth when they smile.
 Replacing the missing teeth can often improve confidence.
 Dentures also help improve the appearance (aesthetics) of the face by providing support for the lips and cheeks.